SaffronSushi/profile-mockup-1/README.md

 # profile-mockup-1

-A mockup of a profile website.
+A mockup of an entrepeneur's website.
+Made to demonstrate responsive design by restricting to using floats, and without frameworks.